17 Epic Tourist Attractions to Add To Your First Aspen Adventure

-But while there are plenty of winter activities, there’s also much more to explore among Aspen’s top tourist attractions, whether the snow is falling or the sun is shining.
-From water parks to multiple nearby ghost towns to carving your way down the Rocky Mountains on some of the finest ski slopes in the country, there’s something for every style and season in Aspen.
+While Aspen is most famous for winter activities, we always find plenty to explore among its top tourist attractions, whether the snow is falling or the summer sun is shining.
+From water parks to nearby ghost towns to carving your way down the Rocky Mountains on some of the finest ski slopes in the country, there’s something for every style and season here.

-Looking for what to do in this world-famous alpine vacation town?
-Plan the ultimate trip with this complete guide to the best places to visit in Aspen, Colorado!
+Can’t decide what to do in this world-famous alpine vacation town?
+Let us help you plan the ultimate trip with our complete guide to the best places to visit in Aspen, Colorado, including our favorite ski resorts, museums, trails, restaurants, craft breweries, and more!

 Aspen Snowmass

 We challenge you to ever get bored at Aspen Snowmass.
-As it’s the biggest mountain in the Aspen area by a long shot, there’s a reason the Snowmass is the favorite spot of so many skiers country-wide.
+As it’s the biggest mountain in the Aspen area by a long shot, there’s a reason Snowmass is the favorite spot of so many skiers country-wide, and why it’s one of our favorites in Colorado.
 The endless variety of multicolored slopes here is as challenging for expert skiers as they are for novice skiers.

 Aspen Snowmass

 Get first dibs on fresh powder at Aspen Snowmass on the first run of the day with a staff-led run before the mountain opens.
-The Hanging Valley also offers high-alpine skiable terrain.
+The Hanging Valley offers high-alpine skiable terrain for the more experienced skiers in your travel group.

 John Denver Sanctuary

 One look at the natural beauty of the John Denver Sanctuary, and it’s easy to tell where the longtime Aspen local got the inspiration for “Rocky Mountain High.”
-Located between the Rio Grande Park and Theatre Aspen, its relaxed atmosphere lends itself well to meeting fellow nature lovers.
+Located between the Rio Grande Park and Theatre Aspen, the park offers a relaxed atmosphere that lends itself well to meeting fellow nature lovers.

-This quiet refuge is a popular spot for a picnic or a thoughtful walk.
-Make time to peruse the perennial flower gardens when they bloom in spring, one of the biggest for public use.
+When we need a break from the bustle of town, we think this quiet refuge is a wonderful spot for a picnic or a thoughtful walk.
+Although we’ve yet to catch it, locals have recommended taking time to peruse the perennial flower gardens when they bloom in spring.

 Ashcroft Ghost Town

-Take a day trip from Aspen to the Ashcroft Ghost Town for an immersive historical experience.
-Drive down Castle Creek Road to this old silver mining hub that was once bigger than Aspen.
+Want to escape from the slopes?
+We recommend taking a day trip from Aspen to the Ashcroft Ghost Town for an immersive historical experience.
+Drive down Castle Creek Road to this old silver mining hub that was once even bigger than Aspen.

 Ashcroft Ghost Town

-Like all metal mining towns, Ashcroft was built quickly and dissipated almost as fast.
+Like many old metal mining towns, Ashcroft was built quickly and dissipated almost as fast.
 The bountiful silver mines ran low, and the allure of Aspen beckoned.

 At times planned as a European-style ski resort, Ashcroft Ghost Town was used for soldier mountaineering training during the Second World War and later a dog-sledding program before it became a National Register Historic Site.